daattali/beautiful-jekyll/README.md

 - **home** - The home layout is meant to act as the homepage of your blog posts - it will display all your blog posts, sorted from newest to oldest.
 A file using the `home` layout must be named `index.html` (not `index.md` or anything else!).
 - **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
 - If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
 Only do this if you know how to write HTML!

-### Advanced features (including how to use a custom URL address for your site)

-I wrote [a blog post](https://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
-It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

 ## Showcased users (success stories!)